-- 4.8.1 Students may be permitted to credit a maximum of two online courses of 3 credits each with the approval of Standing Committee. - 4.8.2 The DCC may recommend online courses to the Standing Committee from time to time.
+- 4.8.1 Students are encouraged to do Standing Committee approved 3 credit online courses conducted by Swayam Platform where regular assessments and examinations are conducted.v A students can earn maximum of 9 credits through 3 online courses.
+The students can opt for dropping Profession Elective courses in higher semesters in lieu of credits earned through online courses. - 4.8.2 The DCC may recommend online courses to the Standing Committee from time to time.
 The DCC has to ensure that the student has not studied such courses and would not repeat it again as Professional Core / Professional Elective.
-For assessment of online courses, refer Clause 14.9. - "Writing Intensive Course" with an impetus to develop the writing skills and enhance report writing skills through at least one course during the entire programme of study.
+For assessment of online courses, refer Clause 14.9. - 4.9 "Writing Intensive Course" with an impetus to develop the writing skills and enhance report writing skills through at least one course during the entire programme of study.
 It can be in the form of written assignments, reports and case study.